Postgraduate research by subject area:

 How do I engage with and participate in my studies?

 Our students are expected to actively participate in their studies.
-Whether asking a question in an online session, taking part in a group activity, or responding to a discussion forum post, you will be demonstrating engagement with your learning, contributing to the learning community and developing your communication skills.
+Whether asking a question in a face-to-face session, taking part in a group activity, or responding to an online discussion forum post, you will be demonstrating engagement with your learning, contributing to the learning community and developing your communication skills, which is an important graduate attribute.

 What opportunities are there to interact with other students?

-Learning activities and assessment will involve collaborating with other students on the programme, online and in person, developing important skills that help you to work well with others.
+Learning activities and assessment will involve collaborating with other students on the programme, online and in person, developing important skills that help you to work well with others as part of a team.

 You are also encouraged to participate in the wide range of extra-curricular activities offered by the University to increase your social contact with your peers.